gerhynes/aws-notes/certified-cloud-practitioner/README.md

 - EC2 - dedicated instances, dedicated hosts, spot instances
 - RDS - only for Oracle databases

-For Microsoft Windows Server and Microsoft SQL Server licenses you generaly need to use a **dedicated host**.
+For Microsoft Windows Server and Microsoft SQL Server licenses you generally need to use a **dedicated host**.

 ## Logging
 ### Logging Services